Government of Puducherry: Lieutenant governor

 The legislative branch comprises the governor and the legislative assembly, which is the highest political organ in state.
 The governor has the power to summon the assembly or to close the same.

 All members of the legislative assembly are directly elected, normally once in every five years by the eligible voters who are above 18 years of age.
 The current assembly consists of 30 elected members and 3 members nominated by Central Government.The elected members select one of its own members as its chairman who is called the speaker.
 The speaker is assisted by the deputy speaker who is also elected by the members.
 The conduct of meeting in the house is the responsibility of the Speaker.

 The main function of the assembly is to pass laws and rules.
 Every bill passed by the house has to be finally approved by the governor before it becomes applicable.

 The normal term of the legislative assembly is five years from the date appointed for its first meeting.
 But while a proclamation of state of emergency is in operation, the said period will be extended by Parliament by Laws for a period not exceeding one year at a time.

-The Puducherry Legislative Assembly election|last assembly election took place in May 2016.
+The last elections to the Puducherry Legislative Assembly were held in April–May 2021.